 Skip to contents

 plots the fluxes, fit and slope in facets with color code indicating quality flags This function takes time to run and is optional in the workflow, but it is still highly recommended to use it to visually check the measurements.
+Note that 'flux_plot' is specific to the 'fluxible' package and will work best with datasets produced following a fluxible workflow.

 Usage